toorikka/RepData_PeerAssessment1/PA1_template.md

 ##What is mean total number of steps taken per day?

 ##2.
-Make a histogram of the total number of steps taken each day (NAs included/unhandled)
+Make a histogram of the total number of steps taken each day (NAs unhandled)

 ```r
   ##distribute steps in smaller bins for clarity